 *The third key is consciously doing and completing EVERY homework assignment.

 It is one thing to watch or listen to someone else manipulating the language in order to reinforce vocabulary and syntax, but it is another thing all together to do it yourself.
 The homework is the student's first chance to practice the vocabulary and grammatical concepts that are taught in class for themselves.
 It is a CRUCIAL part of the learning process.
 The homework is corrected the next day in class so each student will have the opportunity to learn from what they have done correctly and what they have done incorrectly.
-The homework is graded on a basis of completion and thus the homework grade should always be 100%.
+Doing the homework with "relatively accuracy" is crucial because it is the means by which the student learns the material.
+To just write things in that are incomplete or do not make sense, nullify any benefit to be gained from the assignment.
+The homework is graded on a basis of relative accuracy and thus the homework grade should always be 100%.